durandaltheta/cpp_template_workshop/lesson_6_putting_it_all_together.md

-# Putting it all together
+# Putting it All Together
 ## What now?
 The techniques covered in the previous lessons are all I'm going to explicitly teach in this course, they are already a pretty good foundation.
 There are many minor sub-features of templates, many helper structs and functions in the standard library, and many composite techniques which build on the essentials.
 All of these are nice but they don't matter until you explicitly need them, and they can be discovered as necessary when you need them.